-Life Safety - Decorations - Wall Decor & Curtains: Tapestries, flags, and burlap burn rapidly.
+Decorations and postings: Tapestries, flags, and burlap burn rapidly.
 If hung from a wall or ceiling, they can feed a fire.
 It is prohibited to hang such materials from the ceiling.
 These decorations may be affixed to the wall, and shall not exceed 50 percent of the aggregate wall areas within a room.
 It is recommended that such flammable items be treated with a fire retardant.
-Window curtains must flame retardant, and display that they are made of such material that is flame retardant.
+Window curtains must be flame retardant, and display that they are made of such material that is flame retardant.

 Due to state fire codes, all decorations must be confined to the interior of the unit door.
-At no time can anything be in the corridors.
-Nothing is permitted on the exterior/hallway door of the room/suite or apartment, unless such decorative items are laminated and compliant with other Community Standards.
+At no time can anything be in the corridors, such as rugs, holiday decorations, or whiteboards.
+Nothing is permitted on the exterior/hallway door of the room/suite or apartment, unless such decorative items are approved by Student Housing and Residential Life, laminated, and compliant with other Community Standards.

-Life Safety – Fire Alarm Sounds: All residents and guests must evacuate a residential facility immediately when the fire alarm sounds.
+Fire alarm sounds: All residents and guests must evacuate a residential facility immediately when the fire alarm sounds.
 Failure to evacuate or follow specific evacuation procedures and/or any reasonable request of a University Corporation at Monterey Bay, Student Housing & Residential Life, or university staff member during an emergency or sanctioned simulation is a violation of these Community Standards and State Fire Code as it endangers the lives of safety personnel and other residents.

 Our Student Housing & Residential Life staff works with students to provide a living and learning environment for everyone, and this environment begins with you.
 As many residents may not be used to living with others in the same room, suite, or apartment, it is critical to be open, honest, and respectful when interacting with those who live with you, just as you would expect of any other university community member or guest.
 If you are having challenges when interacting with your roommate(s), please seek out your RA as soon as possible, they can help you and your roommate(s) address your concerns.